XiaoouPan/FarmTest/README.md

   2. For R version >= 3.4.* : Download and run the installer [here](https://gcc.gnu.org/wiki/GFortranBinaries#MacOS).

 * Error: "cannot remove prior installation of package 'Rcpp'": This issue happens occasionally when you have installed an old version of the package `Rcpp` before.
-Update `Rcpp` with command `install.packages("Rcpp")` will solve the problem.
+Updating `Rcpp` with command `install.packages("Rcpp")` will solve the problem.

 ## Functions

-There are four functions in this library:
+There are five functions in this library:

 * `farm.test`: Factor-adjusted robust multiple testing.
-* `print.farm.test`: Print function for the outputs of `farm.test`.
+* `print.farm.test`: Print function for `farm.test`.
 * `farm.mean`: Tuning-free Huber mean estimation.
 * `farm.cov`: Tuning-free Huber-type covariance estimation.
+* `farm.fdr`: FDR control given a sequence of p-values.

 ## Getting help